 As a writer, I don’t want to be that guy.

 Instead of, “Wow, that guys is smart,” I want my readers to walk away thinking, “Wow, I feel smart.”
 I don’t want people to walk away thinking, “Wow, that guy sure is enthusiastic about beer.”
 I want them to walk away thinking, “Wow, I’m really enthusiastic about beer.”
 I don’t want them to simply read what I write, I want them to go drink what I write.

-In October 2011, October 2012, and again in October 2013, I was honored to be the featured beer writer in Seattle Magazine’s annual “beer issue.”
-We (craft beer) even got the cover in 2011 and 2013.
+In October 2011, and again in October each year since, I have been honored to perform as the featured beer writer in Seattle Magazine’s annual “beer issue.”
 In those issues I discussed a number of our local breweries and basically provided an overview of the Seattle beer scene for the extreme beer novice.
 We’re talking about a mainstream lifestyle magazine dedicating a lot of pages to beer.
 Impressive.
 It is widely read by all sorts of people.
 It is not at all a beer-focused magazine.

 When I first witnessed with my own eyes some of these “non-beer people” out touring the local beer scene using my issue of the magazine as a field guide, I was immensely proud.
 When people told me that the Seattle Magazine beer issue inspired them to visit breweries, try new kinds of beers, and otherwise explore the world of craft beer, I was profoundly satisfied with my work.

-That is when I came to fully understand why it is that I publish this blog and write about beer in general.
+That is when I came to fully understand why I publish the Washington Beer Blog and write about beer in general.